paudang/nodejs-quickstart-structure/README.md

 The v2.0.0 release is a major leap forward, turning the generator into a **Community Standard** for Node.js development:

-- **🌐 Visual Web UI**: Real-time folder hierarchy simulation.
-"What you see is what you get" scaffolding.
-[Try it here](https://bit.ly/nodejs-quickstart).
+- **Next-Gen Web UI Configurator**: A modern, browser-based visual project simulator.
+Click your stack and copy the generated zero-prompt CLI command instantly!
+[Try it here](https://paudang.github.io/nodejs-quickstart-structure/).
 - **🦾 AI-Native Foundation**: Built-in `.cursorrules` and Agent skills optimized for **Cursor** & AI coding assistants.
 - **🏗️ Enterprise Clean Architecture**: High-fidelity structure for professional Microservices (TS/JS).
 - **🛡️ Hardened Security**: Integrated Snyk & SonarCloud logic in the core templates.